proophsoftware/event-machine/docs/tutorial/part_IV.md

 This is an **invokable finder**, as described in the prooph docs.
-It receives the query message as the first argument and a `React\Promise\Deferred` as the second argument. prooph's query bus can be used in an async, non-blocking I/O runtime as well as a normal, blocking runtime, so the finder must return a deferred object instead of the query result.
+It receives the query message as the first argument and a `React\Promise\Deferred` as the second argument. prooph's query bus can be used in an async, non-blocking I/O runtime as well as a normal, blocking runtime, so the finder must resolve the deferred object instead of returning a result.
 We work with the `Promise` and `Deferred` objects provided by the `ReactPHP` library (unfortunately, we have no PSR for promises yet).
 Event Machine takes care of resolving promises returned by prooph's query bus.